Style & Approach

 The unique benefit of a family therapist in Overland Park is the entire focus gets to be on you, giving you a chance to truly be heard and felt.
 I am certain that when people are searching for an ideal therapist to meet their needs, they are looking for someone who is safe, sturdy enough to bear witness to their story, and a family therapist who is present in an authentic and honest way.

 I received a master’s degree in marriage and family therapy from Friends University, and a master’s degree in art therapy from The University of Illinois at Chicago.
+My undergraduate degree is from The American University in Washington, D.C.
 I have worked for many years in a variety of settings including inpatient psychiatric facilities, nursing homes, residential treatment facilities, with chronically ill patients, and many other settings.
 I am also a trained mediator in Johnson County, approved by the Supreme Court of Kansas.